robotAstray/quantum-runner/README.md

 # Quantum Runner

+## Disclaimer

+**Disclaimer:** **Quantum Runner is a fictional video game that creatively represents quantum physics and tunneling phenomena for gameplay purposes.
+Regarding tunneling, we focus on the aspect that hitting a barrier generates a tunneling through component and a bouncing back component, but do not model the amplitudes for the components.
+This creative representation is used solely for gameplay and entertainment purposes and does not aim to provide an accurate representation of real-world quantum physics.**

 This game was created during [Quantum Game Jam 23](https://itch.io/jam/quantum-game-jam-2023).

 Quantum Runner is an endless runner game that combines the notable platform game subgenre with the challenge of managing multiple characters in a unique way.